Explore this resource

 Detailed below are a variety of resources which have been created and delivered within school and community settings to explore the issues surrounding sectarianism.

 Each of the resources has been quality assured and supported by Education Scotland.
-Time has been taken to ensure that there is a clear pathway through all of the levels of Curriculum for Excellence in order to allow for a continuation of learning.
+Time has been taken to ensure that there is a clear pathway in order to allow for a continuation of learning.